Spacial/awesome-systools/README.md

 - [musl libc](https://www.musl-libc.org/): is lightweight, fast, simple, free, and strives to be correct in the sense of standards-conformance and safety.
 - [Modern USB gadget on Linux & how to integrate it with systemd (Part 2)](https://www.collabora.com/news-and-blog/blog/2019/03/27/modern-usb-gadget-on-linux-and-how-to-integrate-it-with-systemd-(part-2)/)
 - [Introduction to Paging](https://os.phil-opp.com/paging-introduction/): Writing an OS in Rust
+- [Linux on your laptop](https://www.zdnet.com/article/linux-on-your-laptop-heres-what-you-need-to-know-about-uefi-firmware/): Here's what you need to know about UEFI firmware

 ### Performance